 \myparagraph{Datasets.} For \Ours, we use the images in COCO \texttt{train2017} and COCO \texttt{unlabeled2017}~\cite{coco} as the set of unlabeled images, containing a total of $\app$241k images.
 These unlabeled images are input to Free Mask and are used to train the instance segmenter.
 The self-supervised backbone in Free Mask is pre-trained on ImageNet with \app1.28 million unlabeled images.
 We further employ COCO \texttt{val2017}, UVO \texttt{val}~\cite{uvo}, and PASCAL VOC \texttt{trainval07}~\cite{voc} datasets for evaluation.

 \myparagraph{Evaluation protocol.} We evaluate self-supervised instance segmentation with the standard COCO protocol.
-We report class-agnostic COCO mask average precision (AP) on $5$k \texttt{val2017} split, which is averaged over 10 intersection-over-union (IoU) thresholds evenly-spaced between $0.5$ and $0.95$.
-We also use an easier protocol AP$^*$ which evaluates medium and large objects (see Appendix~\ref{app:eval}).
+We report class-agnostic COCO mask average precision (AP) and average recall (AR) on $5$k \texttt{val2017} split, which is averaged over 10 intersection-over-union (IoU) thresholds evenly-spaced between $0.5$ and $0.95$.
+AP considers recall and precision simultaneously, which computes the average precision value for recall values over 0 to 1.
+AR allows redundant or random detection results, as it computes the maximum recall given a fixed number of detections per image.

 To compare with unsupervised object detection methods, we convert the masks to boxes and report the box AP on both the COCO \texttt{val2017}, COCO \texttt{20k}, and VOC \texttt{trainval07}.
 We further evaluate the pre-trained model by fine-tuning with annotations.
 Specifically, we fine-tune the instance segmenter on COCO \texttt{train2017} and evaluate on COCO \texttt{val2017}.
 We provide two settings, \ie, limited fully annotated images, and limited segmentation masks (see Appendix~\ref{app:ft}).
 Mask AP averaged across all 10 IoU thresholds and all 80 categories is reported.